 Effect: As a result of this condition, the District is exposed to a withholding of up to 10% of the total state school aid due.

-Recommendation: The District has redeveloped their website and has completed 5 of the 13 requirements, including the required transparency icon.
-I recommend that the District continue working on the remainder of the Section 18(2) requirements.
-I also recommend that the Board adopt written policies on procurement of supplies, materials and equipment as well as a policy on reimbursable expenses and travel.
+Recommendation: The District has redeveloped their website and has completed all but one of the requirements.
+I recommend that the Board adopt written policies on procurement of supplies, materials and equipment.

 View of Responsible Officials: